ojarsbuddy/bbo/bbo directing messages.md

 💻💻💻 If you have an ipad or another apple product, adjust the auto-lock setting to stay active longer on BBO. 💻💻💻

 ### Retired announcements

+🎆🧨🎇 Come play bridge Monday the 4th of July! 🎆🧨🎇

+🇺🇸🇺🇸🇺🇸 Bridge open this Monday the 4th of July! 🇺🇸🇺🇸🇺🇸

 💘 💋 🌹 Valentine’s Weekend February 12th & 13th 2x regular club points, 50% red, 50% black. 💘 💋 🌹